 At number 26, the Baroque mansion (1690) is the work of architect Louis Jaubert and features giant fluted pilasters.
 The monumental door and its columns contain several friezes adding a certain charm to the building.

 Paul Cézanne’s birthplace

 At number 28, a plaque on the façade reveals that this was the place where painter Paul Cézanne was born on 19 January 1839.

 Hôtel de Panisse-Passis

-This 18th century mansion is situated off rue de l’Opéra, at number 16 rue Émeric David.
-Built in 1739 for Henri de Thomas, Marquis of La Garde, councillor to the Parliament, the mansion features a superb door with mascarons and fine wrought-iron balconies.
+Hôtel de Panisse-Passis is an 18th-century mansion (1739) situated off rue de l’Opéra, at number 16 rue Émeric David.
+Its first owner was Henri de Thomas, Marquis of La Garde, councillor to the Parliament.
+The mansion features a superb door with mascarons and fine wrought-iron balconies.

-When Cours Mirabeau was laid out in 1649 on the site of the southern rampart, the Archbishop of Aix, Michel Mazarin, had in mind to extend the boundaries of the town With the help of urban architect Jean Lombard and with the consent of Louis XIV, a new district to the South of the old town was born: Quartier Mazarin.
+When Cours Mirabeau was laid out in 1649 on the site of the southern rampart, the Archbishop of Aix, Michel Mazarin, had in mind to extend the boundaries of the town.
+With the help of urban architect Jean Lombard and with the consent of Louis XIV, a new district to the south of the old town appeared: Quartier Mazarin.

-The 17th century district represents a third of the total area of Aix and distinguishes itself from the rest of the old city by its check pattern map.
+The 17th-century district represents a third of the total area of Aix.
+It distinguishes itself from the rest of the old city by its check pattern map.
 Members of parliament and the bourgeois of the time built private mansions there, punctuated with adorned fountains.
 The district’s heart is Place des Quatre-Dauphins (formally Place Saint-Michel) and is organised on two principal axes: rue Cardinale and rue du Quatre Septembre.